 Encryption of files and folders can help, but it has two inherent flaws.
 First, it relies on the user to encrypt data, or to at least ensure that all sensitive and confidential data is placed into the appropriate folder where it will be encrypted.
-Second, attackers may still be able to circumvent or break the encryption in some way if they can access the encrypted files.
-To ensure hard drive data is protected, the entire drive must be encrypted.
+Second, attackers may still be able to circumvent or break the encryption in some way if they can access the

 What BitLocker can do

 With Windows Vista Ultimate and Vista Enterprise, Microsoft introduced a whole-disk encryption mechanism called BitLocker.
 With BitLocker, users can basically encrypt hard drive contents -- a small partition of the hard drive must remain unencrypted to house the core system files necessary to start the operating system -- and ensure that unauthorized users cannot access it.

 A TPM (Trusted Platform Module) chip is required to make use of BitLocker's full functionality, including the additional security of pre-startup system integrity verification.
 The TPM is a special cryptoprocessor mounted on the motherboard that creates unique encryption keys that are tied to the hardware architecture of the system.
 In a nutshell, encryption and decryption is tied to the specific hardware containing the hard drive.